 Another issue I developed was my legs and feet starting to swell.
 I learned this was a result of having my lymph nodes removed when I had cancer.
 I was diagnosed with Lymphedema in 2005 after missing work for many days due to fevers I would get from my lymphatic system being blocked.
 The Lymphedema in my legs was really hard to deal with, because of the intense pain and swelling.
 Finally, in 2008, I had to retire from ESPN when I kept missing work, due to the onset of Hemochromatosis.

-Now, faced with an uncertain future I am now unable to work and support my family, while at the same time face mounting financial bills due to treating my current diseases, as well as finding other therapies that can start to heal the damage that has been done to my tissues and organs.
+Now, faced with an uncertain future I am now unable to work, while at the same time face mounting financial bills due to treating my current diseases, as well as finding other therapies that can start to heal the damage that has been done to my tissues and organs.
 All of this has me feeling a bit hopeless because I often worry about the overbearing financial concerns that were a direct result of the side effects of surviving cancer.

 However, there is always hope, and people have been so incredibly generous and supportive to help me in my battle.
 It is my desire to continue to take the fight to everyone that wants to help end this disease and the disgusting side effects.
 There needs to be better options for cancer patients than to give up part of their life and create debilitating long term side effects that might extend their life, but create more problems.